Eli Apple: Professional career

+Pre-draft

-On January 4, 2016, Apple announced his decision to forgo his remaining eligibility and enter the 2016 NFL Draft.
+On January 4, 2016, Apple announced his decision to forgo his remaining eligibility and enter the 2016 NFL draft.
 Apple attended the NFL Scouting Combine and completed the majority of combine drills before suffering cramps.
 He finished with the tenth fastest time in the 40-yard dash among all participating players at the NFL Combine.

 On March 11, 2016, Apple attended Ohio State's pro day, but opted to stand on his combine numbers and only performed the short shuttle, three-cone drill, and positional drills.
 Apple had pre-draft visits with multiple teams, including the Buffalo Bills, San Francisco 49ers, and Tennessee Titans.
-At the conclusion of the pre-draft process, Apple was projected to be an early to mid first round pick by NFL draft experts and scouts.
+At the conclusion of the pre-draft process, Apple was projected to be an early to mid-first round pick by NFL draft experts and scouts.
 He was ranked the third best cornerback prospect in the draft by DraftScout.com, was ranked the fourth best cornerback by NFL analyst Mike Mayock, and was ranked the sixth best defensive back by Sports Illustrated.

 New York Giants

+2016 NFL draft

-The New York Giants selected Apple in the first round (10th overall) of the 2016 NFL Draft.
+The New York Giants selected Apple in the first round (10th overall) of the 2016 NFL draft.
 Apple was the second cornerback drafted in 2016, after Jalen Ramsey (5th overall).
-It was reported that the New York Giants had initially planned to draft linebacker Leonard Floyd or offensive tackle Jack Conklin.
+It was reported that the Giants had initially planned to draft linebacker Leonard Floyd or offensive tackle Jack Conklin.
 However, circumstances changed after Laremy Tunsil unexpectedly fell out of the top ten.
-The Tennessee Titans traded ahead of the Giants to draft Jack Conklin (8th overall) and the Chicago Bears traded ahead of the Giants to select Leonard Floyd (9th overall).
-New York Giants’ General Manager Jerry Reese opted to keep the tenth overall pick and selected Apple who was their highest graded player available on their draft board without any issues or injuries.
+The Titans traded ahead of the Giants to draft Jack Conklin (8th overall) and the Chicago Bears traded ahead of the Giants to select Leonard Floyd (9th overall).
+Giants' General Manager Jerry Reese opted to keep the tenth overall pick and selected Apple who was their highest graded player available on their draft board without any issues or injuries.
 Draft analysts and fans criticized the selection of Apple as many deemed it to be a reach.